tytydraco/yessleep/out/When_I_was_seventeen_a_girl_in_my_class_insisted_she_could_act_out_my_missing_friends.md

 Liam scowled.
 “Oh, you want us to shut up for *good*?”

 “Please.”
-I emphasised the word, my voice breaking.
+I emphasized the word, my voice breaking.
 Instead of focusing on Liam’s eyes, I pushed through to reality.

 The girl underneath him with no name.